-In this mode, the 1.5-V common-mode voltage to bias the input pins has to be generated externally.
+In this mode, the 1.5 V common-mode voltage to bias the input pins has to be generated externally.
 There is no change in performance compared to internal reference mode.

-COARSE GAIN AND PROGRAMMABLE FINE GAIN
+COARSE GAIN and PROGRAMMABLE FINE GAIN

-The ADS614X include gain settings that can be used to improve SFDR performance (compared to 0 dB gain mode).
-The gain settings are 3.5 dB coarse gain and 0 dB to 6 dB programmable fine gain.
-For each gain setting, the analog input full-scale range scales proportionally, as shown in Table 13.
+ADS612X includes gain settings that can be used to get improved SFDR performance (compared to 0 dB gain mode).
+The gain settings are 3.5 dB coarse gain and programmable fine gain from 0 dB to 6 dB.
+For each gain setting, the analog input full-scale range scales proportionally, as shown in Table 15.

-The coarse gain is a fixed setting of 3.5 dB and is designed to improve SFDR with little degradation in SNR (as shown in Figure 13 and Figure 14).
-The fine gain is programmable in 1 dB steps from 0 dB to 6 dB.
-With fine gain, SFDR improvement is also achieved, but at the expense of SNR (there is about 1 dB SNR degradation for every 1 dB of fine gain).
+The coarse gain is a fixed setting of 3.5 dB and is designed to improve SFDR with little degradation in SNR (as seen in Figure 13 and Figure 14).
+The fine gain is programmable in 1 dB steps from 0 to 6 dB.
+With fine gain also, SFDR improvement is achieved, but at the expense of SNR (there is about 1 dB SNR degradation for every 1 dB of fine gain).

 So, the fine gain can be used to trade-off between SFDR and SNR.
-The coarse gain makes it possible to get the best SFDR but without losing SNR significantly.
+The coarse gain makes it possible to get best SFDR but without losing SNR significantly.
 At high input frequencies, the gains are especially useful as the SFDR improvement is significant with marginal degradation in SINAD.
 The gains can be programmed using the register bits <COARSE GAIN> (see Table 5) and <FINE GAIN> (see Table 10).
 Note that the default gain after reset is 0 dB.

-Table 13.
+Table 15.
 Full-Scale Range Across Gains

 GAIN, dB TYPE FULL-SCALE RANGE, V PP

 0 Default after reset 2.00

 3.5 Coarse setting (fixed) 1.34

-1 1.78
+1 Fine gain (programmable) 1.78

 2 1.59

-3 Fine goin (programmable) 1.42
+3 1.42

-4 Fine gain (programmable) 1.26
+4 1.26

-5 1 1.12
+5 1.12

 6 1.00